KushajveerSingh/KushajveerSingh.github.io/src/content/docs/project_ideas.md

 -   Create a C++ script that can automatically get the version number of all the dependencies used by a project.
 So if you have 10 projects, you provide it 10 urls/locations and 10 methods to get all the required version numbers.
 And then you run the script whenever you want to update the page.
 It also fetches the latest package version.
 -   The information can be outputted in some standard format (read on which format to choose).
 -   Also, add personal information tracking.
 Like you are using a tagline across multiple social media accounts and pages.
 So you list things like tagline, name and then list of all locations those things are used.

+## (HTML) - Analyze DOM

+-   There are chrome extensions that deal with analyzing DOM like number of nodes.
+Consolidate all the extensions into one script/extension.
+-   Chrome console shows DOM after JD render.
+Ctrl-U shows HTML returned by the server.
+In the chrome DOM, spaces and newline nodes are not shows.
+In your project show these as well.